ALopezMoreno/DUNE_SolarOscFitter/README.md

 Install **nuFast-Earth**:
 <https://github.com/PeterDenton/NuFast-Earth>

-After building the project, copy the compiled library into:
+Edit the following line in the Makefile to point at your nuFast-Earth directory:

-`src/oscillations/`
+`NUFAST_DIR ?= ../NuFast-Earth`

 ## Quick Start